 Page Views

-Here you can edit each individual page/spread, and add and edit images and text.
+The default view is the single-page view, shown below.
+Here you can edit each individual page/spread, and add as well as edit images and text.
 You can also add, delete, and rearrange pages.
 Additional information on adding and removing images can be found here: Adding & Removing Images from Layouts in the Editor.

 Details on adding, removing, and rearranging pages can be found here: Add, Delete, & Rearrange Pages in a Project.